The following is a generalized list of steps for the process of donating sperm, eggs, or embryos:

-Find a clinic or donation program
+Find a center or donation program

-- Known/Direct Donation: Anyone considering donating to known recipients may still have to comply with certain clinic procedures and medical testing and clearances.
+- Known/Direct Donation: Anyone considering donating to known recipients may still have to comply with certain center procedures and medical testing and clearances.
 In addition, a well-drafted donor agreement is essential in known donation situations, to ensure that everyone’s rights and responsibilities to any resulting child are clearly defined.

 Making the Donation